midhunshabu/UTDS-url-threat-detection-system/README.md

 3. **WHOIS errors**: Some domains may have restricted registration data
 4. **SSL errors**: Corporate firewalls may interfere with certificate validation

-### Support
-For bugs and feature requests, please use the [GitHub Issues](https://github.com/midhunshabu/utds-phishing-detector/issues) page.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.